 The Internet user shall mean an individual, who used the Internet at least once in the last three months.

-The Internet user in the mobile phone shall mean an individual, who used the Internet in a mobile phone at least once in the last three months.
+The Internet user in the mobile phone shall mean an individual, who used the Internet in a mobile phone at least once in the last three months via Wi-Fi or mobile data.

 The purchase over the Internet shall mean an on-line ordering of goods or services by means of web pages, websites, or web applications.
 The goods or services ordered via the Internet may and may not be paid via the Internet.
 It can be paid also by cash, or card on delivery, or at personal pickup.
 Purchases over the Internet are surveyed as purchases for private use that means goods or services are bought for personal use and the use of family or friends.
 Purchases for an employer are excluded.